jamalroger/lara-admin/README.md

 # Integrate phpmyadmin in laravel project
-This package can automaclly intergrate phpmyadmin into laravel project,will copy phpmyadmin to public directory
+This package can automatically intergrate phpmyadmin into laravel project,will copy phpmyadmin to public directory

-The package will automatically register itself.

 ## Installation